Troy Andres

 Clearly this was a naive view on immigration but it did spark a curiosity that continues to burn today.
 That interest has turned into determination as a I guide and inspire my team to service our clients to the standards that we apply to our own lives.
 That standard is about giving, caring, intelligence and awareness.
 It is about pushing ourselves beyond our own idea of excellence.”

-Troy understands that workforce mobility is changing in real time and in a world of constant disruption, the traditional approaches to immigration will not suffice.
+Troy understands that workforce mobility is changing in real time and in a world of constant disruption, the traditional approaches to immigration may not suffice.
 Recognising this, he uses his commercial acumen in guiding companies with managing their risk profile and creating systems and protocols that enlighten both the business and the employee with respect to their rights and obligations under immigration law.

 Helping a client is not just about giving advice.
 It is about solving deeper issues in how to manage their business commercially and legally when it comes to immigration.

 Global businesses need fluidity in managing their talent to grow.
 However, fluidity only arises when there is alignment in all aspects of the employment process, from recruitment, to visa processing, onboarding, and compliance.
+Troy takes a holistic approach which enables clients to access knowledge that is based on a deep understanding of immigration (and global mobility) across many industries.

 Troy’s clients have included: